joshclyde/game-please-thanks/music.md

 - Hard Connection to spotify artists/albums/songs.
 Basically if I create a "BTS" label I want it to kinda stay in sync with spotify's BTS artist data, and same with albums (and I guess songs?).
 - keep a history of all tree additions/changes/deletions
 - conversion from existing spotify playlist to tree?
-- can i integrate other things like youtube?
+- can i integrate other things like youtube? your own music?

 ## Edge/Complex Cases